katmel98/gtlogin-api/README.md

 ## Running the app

-At this moment, we are not provinding 'production' environment.
+At this moment, I'm not provinding 'production' environment.
 You can use/modify the present code to achieve 'production' state, meanwhile, you can use it in development mode to test all functionality and create your own version.

 ```bash
 # development